 The same holds true with aluminum fascia installation.

 Tip 5: Installing Soffit and Fascia: Consider the Soffit and Fascia Installation Cost

-While we understand why some homeowners feel a deep sense of satisfaction when completing home repair and remodeling projects on their own, consider the costs and time involved with this project.
+While we understand why some homeowners feel a deep sense of satisfaction when completing exterior home repair and remodeling projects on their own, consider the costs and time involved with this project.
 New soffit and fascia installations (along with siding replacement) are not typically DIY projects.